microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 `EditorNames`definitions in the Protocol project to that end, since it minimizes typos by providing IntelliSense support.

-* Now, as before, the property browser calls the `EditValue` method of the Type Editor and passes the value of the property to set.
+2. Now, the property browser calls the `EditValue` method of the Type Editor and passes the value of the property to set.
 But now the value is not the actual value of the property.
 Instead, it is the proxy object, which points to the actual instance of the value in the server process.
 This also means the processing the value must in the server-process.
 To this end, the two view model types to control the edit procedure need now to be used: one on the client side (`CustomTypeEditorVMClient`), and one on the server side (`CustomTypeEditorVM`).
 The template creates both classes for you, along with the infrastructure methods to set them up.

-* The static `Create` method of the client-side view model has now all the information to create the client-side view model, and it can call the `CreateViewModelClient` method of the Designer service provider.
+3. The static `Create` method of the client-side view model has now all the information to create the client-side view model, and it can call the `CreateViewModelClient` method of the Designer service provider.
 To that end, it passes the server-side proxy to the server view model.

-* The Type Editor’s main task is to edit the value of type `CustomPropertyStore`.
+4. The Type Editor’s main task is to edit the value of type `CustomPropertyStore`.
 To keep the example simple, this is just a composite type, composed of a `string`, a `DateTime`, a list of `string` elements and a custom Enum.
 As a reminder: since this type only exists server-side, the UI